-Licenses, applications, harvest reporting and general information: www.wildlife.state.nm.us
+Licenses, applications, harvest reporting and general information: wildlife.dgf.nm.gov

 National Wildlife Refuges (NWRs)

 All state and federal regulations apply.
 Only USFWS-approved nontoxic shot may be used and possessed on refuges.
 Sporting arms must be unloaded and cased when transported.